Even though the media are more fragmented than ever, press releases can and should be an essential component of your media strategy.

 Search optimization is a highly specialized area, but even the search amateurs among us can learn how to do basic optimization.

-Research your keywords to see which would work best for your press release.
-You can do this with services such as WordTracker and Google Adwords.
-You can even research keywords on Google with its handy "related" suggestions that appear at the bottom of each search page.
+Research your keywords and related keywords to see which would work best for your press release.
+There are many keyword research tools online, and some are free.
+Try services such as WordTracker, LSIGraph, and Google Ads Keyword Planner.
+You can even research keywords right on Google with its handy "related" suggestions that appear at the bottom of each search page.

-For instance, the phrase, "child abuse" (according to Google Adwords) received 2,740,000 searches in one month.
-But "child abuse prevention" received 49,500 searches.
+For instance, the phrase "child abuse" (according to WordTracker) received thousands of searches in one month.
+But "child abuse prevention" received far fewer searches.
 If you have a free brochure on how to prevent child abuse, you might do better using the latter phrase.
-Fewer people search for that, but when they do you may well rank higher on the page.
+Fewer people search for that, but when they do, you may well rank higher on the search page.

-You could also optimize for several phrases such as "prevent child abuse," and "signs of child abuse."
+You could also optimize for several related phrases such as "prevent child abuse," and "signs of child abuse."
+Using several related keywords throughout your release also avoids the problem of "overstuffing" keywords, a practice that search engines dislike.
 Think about the various ways someone who was looking for this information would search for it.
 What words or phrases would he or she put into the search box?

 - Meta Description